 Strategy.
 It’s unusual for an interview presentation to be about minutiae.
 Since your interview audience is after something more from you.

 Thus, your presentation is likely to be about:

 Therefore your grasp of the big picture will be on display for all to see.
 So too will be your appreciation of the interlocking themes of you, people, resource and objectives.
-Show your strategic side.
+Thus, it’s best to show your strategic side.

 Empathy.
 Your feelings for the subject should be obvious.
-Be enthusiastic.
+Because you want to sound enthusiastic.
 Be supportive.
-Aim to display your interest through your use of voice tone, pace and your choice of words.
+So, aim to display your interest through your use of voice tone, pace and your choice of words.

 Make an Impact.
 It’s a competitive situation.
 So you need to stand out.
 Present with authority.
 Move with purpose and be unhurried.

 Timekeeping.
 We stress this one on all the PresentPerfectTM presentation courses.
 So, make sure that you give yourself enough time to prepare your interview presentation.
-Remember to plan to the time available.
+Time planning for presenters is essential.
+So, remember to plan to the time available.
 If you’ve got ten minutes plus ten minutes for questions, then that’s your target.
 Then run to the time available.
 Ten minutes is ten minutes.